 Because of Cuban’s wealth, no cast will come close to reaching that of “Shark Tank.”
 But the Emmy-nominated actors on “The Kominsky Method” have pretty healthy bank accounts, too.

-Leading the bankroll is veteran actor Michael Douglas, who is nominated for the third straight year as outstanding lead actor in a comedy series for his role as Sandy Kominsky.
-The show also is nominated for outstanding comedy for the second consecutive time, and he’s the executive producer.
+Leading the bankroll is veteran actor Michael Douglas, who was nominated for the third straight year as outstanding lead actor in a comedy series for his role as Sandy Kominsky.
+The show also was nominated for outstanding comedy for the second consecutive time, and he’s the executive producer.

 Douglas has a net worth of $350 million, built over nearly 50 years as an A-list star.
 He won a best actor Oscar for his portrayal of ruthless financier Gordon Gekko in “Wall Street” in 1987, and he also previously took home a statuette as a producer of “One Flew Over the Cuckoo’s Nest” in 1975.

-His castmate, Paul Reiser, is nominated for his first Emmy for “The Kominsky Method,” following his six nominations for outstanding lead actor in a comedy series for “Mad About You” from 1994 to 1999.
-He’s nominated in the supporting actor category, but at $75 million, his net worth is far from that of second fiddle.
+His castmate, Paul Reiser, was nominated for his first Emmy for “The Kominsky Method,” following his six nominations for outstanding lead actor in a comedy series for “Mad About You” from 1994 to 1999.
+He was nominated in the supporting actor category, but at $75 million, his net worth is far from that of second fiddle.
 Most recently, he had roles in “Fatherhood,” starring Kevin Hart, and “Scenes from an Empty Church,” both 2021 releases.

 For good measure, Morgan Freeman stopped by “The Kominsky Method” and made a guest appearance in the episode titled “Chapter 20.
 The Round Toes, Of The High Shoes” — earning a nomination for outstanding guest actor in a comedy series.
 Freeman’s net worth is $250 million.